gl-inet/docs3.x/docs/setup/4g_smart_router/applications.md

 **Share via LAN**: Share the contents of the external storage device with all connected clients.

-**Share via WAN**: The contents of the external storage device can be access from the WAN.
+**Share via WAN**: The contents of the external storage device can be accessed from the WAN.

 **Writable**: The contents of the external storage device can be edited.